janwittmer/Magento2_ApplyTo/README.md

 # "Apply To" Attribute Option for Magento 2.0

-Return back to the Magento 2.0 attribute settings "Apply To" option.
+Return back the Magento 2.0 attribute option "Apply To".
 Choose each product type that is associated with the attribute.

 ![alt tag](http://blog.belvg.com/wp-content/uploads/applyto.png)